 Supply Chain Management, Post-Baccalaureate Certificate

-A certificate in this field pairs well with a wide variety of business degrees and is a significant asset to current professionals looking to improve their technical understanding of supply chain management.
-Students looking to further their education after completion of the certificate program of study have the option to pursue the Chaifetz School's M.S. in Supply Chain Management, which is consistently ranked among the top 20 by U.S. News & World Report.
+A certificate in supply chain management pairs well with a wide variety of business degrees and is a significant asset to current professionals looking to improve their technical understanding of the field.
+Students looking to further their education after completion of the certificate program of study have the option to pursue the Chaifetz School's M.S. in Supply Chain Management.
 The certificate consists of 12 credits of advanced graduate courses in supply chain management.

 Requirements for International Students